-Cold hardy, compact and shade tolerant, the windmill palm (Trachycarpus fortunei) is a surprisingly tough, versatile tree.
+Cold hardy, compact and shade tolerant, the windmill palm (Trachycarpus fortunei) is a surprisingly tough, versatile tree, so the care of a windmill palm tree is relatively easy.
 The palm grows to an average height between 20 to 40 feet, producing a lush, symmetrical crown up to 10 feet wide.
 With proper maintenance and care, the windmill palm can be grown in a wide range of growing conditions.

 Location, Location, Location

 To boost growth rate and increase health, fertilize your windmill palm with a slow-release 10-10-10 fertilizer.
-The Seminole County Extension Service recommends fertilizing palms monthly with 1/2 to 2 pounds of fertilizer per month during the growing season, with mature palms getting more fertilizer and young palms getting less.
+Fertilize palms monthly with 1/2 to 2 pounds of fertilizer per month during the growing season, with mature palms getting more fertilizer and young palms getting less.
 Apply fertilizer around the soil under the canopy, taking care not to place fertilizer directly against the trunk.
 Follow label instructions exactly, and water well before applying to keep from burning the roots.
-Windmill palm has no serious disease or insect problems, notes Missouri Botanical Garden.

 Michelle Wishhart is a writer based in Portland, Ore.
 She has been writing professionally since 2005, starting with her position as a staff arts writer for City on a Hill Press, an alternative weekly newspaper in Santa Cruz, Calif.
 An avid gardener, Wishhart worked as a Wholesale Nursery Grower at Encinal Nursery for two years.
 Wishhart holds a Bachelor of Arts in fine arts and English literature from the University of California, Santa Cruz.